pauloandresoares/english-interview/initial-interview-1.md

 One of my weaknesses is that I tend to be a perfectionist.
 Over the years, I have developed skills to balance this by setting realistic goals and deadlines.
 For critical projects involving high risk, I increase my attention to detail, which might slow me down slightly but ensures high-quality delivery.
 Besides perfectionism, I am also constantly working on improving my communication and time management skills.
 By managing my perfectionism, I can deliver projects efficiently while maintaining high standards."

+## Support Texts:

+"Since our last conversation, I had the opportunity to work at some large companies in Brazil.
+I worked at a big telecommunications company as a solutions architect and, currently, I am working as a full-stack developer.
+I am really enjoying working as a programmer."

+"In our last conversation, if I remember correctly, the position was for a software architect.
+I would like to know if this interview is for a specific position or more of a conversation to understand my profile for a future role.
+In the past year, I have worked on large projects, both as a solutions architect and as a full-stack developer.
+Currently, I am looking more for programmer positions."

 ## Greatest strengths
 - **Adapt quickly to new technologies**: Ser capaz de aprender e se ajustar rapidamente a novas tecnologias.
 - **Strong problem-solving skills**: Habilidade para resolver problemas de maneira eficiente.